 20.2 Dispute Resolution

-Save where expressly stated tot eh contrary in this Agreement or where this Agreement provides that a dispute shall be referred to the Expert for resolution, any matter or dispute or differences of whatever nature howsoever arising under, out of or in connection with this Agreement (collectively “Disputes”) between the parties shall be referred to the dispute resolution procedures in this and the next following Clause.
+Save where expressly stated to the contrary in this Agreement or where this Agreement provides that a dispute shall be referred to the Expert for resolution, any matter or dispute or difference of whatever nature howsoever arising under, out of or in connection with this Agreement (collectively “Disputes”) between the parties shall be referred to the dispute resolution procedures in this and the next following Clause.

 Each party shall, if required by the other party to do so, select and appoint one or two high-level representative(s) not concerned with the day-to-day performance of their appointor’s obligations under this Agreement to sit on a panel (the “Panel”).
 Each party shall notify the other of the name and relevant qualifications of the Panel member(s) it has selected within 30 days of their selection. …